woohoolabs/yin/README.md

 which is a shortcut of calling the resource transformer to obtain the ID of the primary resource (`$this->transformer->getId($this->domainObject)`).

-The difference between the `AbstractSingleResourceDocument` and the `AbstractCollectionDocument` lies in the way they regard the `domainObject`: the first one regards it as a single entity while the latter regards it as an iterable collection of entities.
+The difference between `AbstractSingleResourceDocument` and `AbstractCollectionDocument` lies in the way they regard the `domainObject`: the first one regards it as a single entity while the latter regards it as an iterable collection of entities.